SUSTAINABILITY-RISKS INTEGRATION INTO THE REMUNERATION POLICY

 Disclosure relative to Article 5 of Sustainable Finance Disclosure Regulation

-In accordance with Article 5 of SFDR, the Company confirms it integrates sustainability risks in the remuneration policy in order to ensure that the structure of the remuneration does not encourage excessive risk-taking with respect to sustainability risks and is linked to risks-adjusted performance.
+In accordance with Article 5 of SFDR as amended, the Company confirms it integrates sustainability risks in the remuneration policy in order to ensure that the structure of the remuneration does not encourage excessive risk-taking with respect to sustainability risks and is linked to risks-adjusted performance.

 The Company is ultimately responsible to implement and enforce at any time this Remuneration Policy.
 When the Company delegates the investment management activities in respect of the assets of the Company and/or a Sub-Fund to an investment manager, the Company shall ensure that the delegate implements and enforces on a continuing basis a proper remuneration policy and demonstrates of its own ESG expertise to identify and assess Sustainability Risks for the purposes of complying with the Remuneration Policy.